Commonly Asked Questions about Marriage or Couples Counseling

 what other insurance options do we have?

-At the time of assessment, I try to get an understanding of any mental health symptoms you and/or your partner might be experiencing.
-If it’s determined that one or both of you meet criteria for a mental health diagnosis, and these symptoms can be alleviated by treating the couple relationship, then I might be able to bill insurance for "conjoint therapy".
+At the time of assessment, we try to get an understanding of any mental health symptoms you and/or your partner might be experiencing.
+If it’s determined that one or both of you meet criteria for a mental health diagnosis, and these symptoms can be alleviated by treating the couple relationship, then we might be able to bill insurance for "conjoint therapy".

 Are there any benefits to not using insurance?

 You might elect to not use insurance for privacy reasons.
 Throughout treatment, your insurance company generally needs a mental health diagnosis to determine "medical necessity".
-When I run up against issues processing claims, insurance companies have required additional clinical information such as a treatment summary.
-Some of my clients have also expressed concerns about leaving a paper trail when applying for life, health or disability insurance.
+When we run up against issues processing claims, insurance companies have required additional clinical information such as a treatment summary.
+Some of our clients have also expressed concerns about leaving a paper trail when applying for life, health or disability insurance.

 If my partner has the mental health diagnosis, does that mean it’s his/her fault that we’re struggling?

-No, regardless of whether insurance is billed, I see your relationship as my client; your interactions with each other are what’s feeding into your distress.
-You’re struggling together and it’s my job to help you get unstuck.
-Well, I’ll need your active participation as well.
+No, regardless of whether insurance is billed, we see your relationship as my client; your interactions with each other are what’s feeding into your distress.
+You’re struggling together and it’s our job to help you get unstuck.
+Well, we’ll need your active participation as well.